Berwick-upon-Tweed: Economy

 Slightly more than 60% of the population is employed in the service sector, including shops, hotels and catering, financial services and most government activity, including health care.
 Some current and recent Berwick economic activities include salmon fishing, shipbuilding, engineering, sawmilling, fertilizer production, malting and the manufacture of tweed and hosiery.

 Berwick town centre comprises the Mary Gate and High Street where many local shops and some retail chains exist.
 New office development has been built in the Walker Gate beside the library, which combined space with the Northumberland Adult Learning Centre and Tourism centre.

-There is a retail park in Tweedmouth consisting of a Homebase, Farm Foods, Marks and Spencer, Argos, Next, and Lidl.
-Berwick Borough Council refused a proposal from Asda in 2006 to build a store near the site, but in 2008 gave Tesco planning permission for its new store in the town, which opened on 13 September 2010.
-Asda went on to take over the Co-op shop unit in Tweedmouth in early 2010.
+There is a retail park in Tweedmouth consisting of several retailers.
+The borough council refused a proposal from Asda in 2006 to build a store near the site, but gave Tesco planning permission for its new store in the town in 2008.

-A Morrisons supermarket with a petrol station, alongside a branch of McDonald's, a Travelodge UK and an Aldi all exist on Loaning Meadows close to the outskirts of the town near the current A1.
-The Aldi outlet moved its operations to a new location in the newly constructed Loaning Meadows Retail Park which also hosts KFC and Costa Coffee drive-throughs, A Food Warehouse wholesale store, Greggs and a Home Bargains supermarket.
-The retail park is located adjacent to the Morrisons store.